-Home of the Thunderbolts - 7th Ave at end of Toronto Blvd Home of the "Clinton Thunderbolts-The Champs of 1962," the arena saw Air Force as well as civilian teams face-off at center ice providing fast-paced entertainment for fans of the game.
+Home of the Thunderbolts

+Home of the "Clinton Thunderbolts-The Champs of 1962," the arena saw Air Force as well as civilian teams face-off at centre ice providing fast-paced entertainment for fans of the game.

 The 23,000 sq. ft. ice skating arena, officially opened on March 4, 1961, included seating for 500 spectators, dressing rooms, offices and storage areas.
 Its ice surface was comparable to that of Toronto's Maple Leaf Gardens.

 Sadly, after the phase-out of CFB Clinton, the arena burned to the ground due to the spontaneous combustion of the hay stored within it.

+Above: Tables set to serve the 1956 Christmas dinner.
+Inset: A manufacturing business currently occupies this former Mess Hall.

-2 Mess Hall - Other Ranks (Junior Ranks) - 79 7th Ave.
+Mess Hall ~ Other Ranks (Junior Ranks)

 From a central kitchen, food service staff prepared and served up to 3,000 meals a day in its many-windowed dining wings for servicemen stationed at the Clinton Base.

 Mess Dinners were official occasions requiring formal uniform (mess kit) with strict adherence to tradition and customs; the most important on April 1st each year to mark the 1924 founding of the RCAF.

-A special Christmas dinner was also held annually at which Officers served non-commissioned members a full holiday feast, and the youngest member of the Wing became
+A special Christmas dinner was also held annually at which Officers served non-commissioned members a full holiday feast, and the youngest member of the Wing became Wing Commander for the day.

+Above: Officer Training Airframe Lab.
+Inset: The 'H' building format of the school made it easily identifiable.

-3Radar & Communications School - Applied Training - 25 Winnipeg Rd.
+Radar & Communications School ~ Applied Training

-Applied Training was housed in three large Qyanset-type buildings connected by passageways and an adjoining entrance/administrative area.
+Applied Training was housed in three large Quanset-type buildings connected by passageways and an adjoining entrance/administrative area.
 Under the supervision of skilled instructors, Radar and Telecommunication Operators as well as Radar and Telecommunication Technicians diligently put to practical use all the theory they had learned, in preparation for postings in the field or at other Canadian Forces installations.
 The Technician knew and understood what was going on inside the black boxes and the Operator used the system of black boxes.